eccentricdevotion/TARDIS/junk-tardis.md

 Any player with the `tardis.admin` permission can create the Junk TARDIS, but only one Junk TARDIS can be active at a time.
 To create the Junk TARDIS:

 1. Clear a 6 x 6 block flat area
-2. Target a block in the center of the flat area
+2. Target a block in the centre of the flat area
 3. Open chat and type the command `/tardisjunk create`

 ### Removing the Junk TARDIS